 Have you started selling internationally?
 What kind of challenges did you face when you introduced international shipping?
 Share your stories with me in the comments below.

-Matt Orlic is the founder of Inspire Brands Group, which develops brands worldwide, designing and manufacturing products in several industries, including consumer electronics, sports equipment, toys, and sports apparel.
-His brands are distributed globally through mass retailers, and he also is engaged into licensing agreements with some of the world’s biggest brands, including Angry Birds, Liverpool FC, Manchester United and UMBRO.
+About the Author: Matt Orlic is the founder of Inspire Brands Group, which develops brands worldwide, designing and manufacturing products in several industries, including consumer electronics, sports equipment, toys, and sports apparel.